Huawei can help assist underserved rural America, company's US security chief says

 Earlier Friday, Ross said the U.S. can’t trust Huawei with 5G – the fifth generation of cellular network technology and a platform to enhance mobile broadband devices.

-“5G is going to be running everything – it’s the Internet of things,” Ross told Bartiromo.
+“5G is going to be running everything – it’s the Internet of Things,” powering a variety of homes, cars and factory devices, Ross told Bartiromo.
 “If somebody can do evil in the context of 5G, they can do real evil to the whole country."

 However, when Bartiromo pointed out that there are national security concerns surrounding “back doors” with Huawei equipment sending data back to the communist government, Purdy pushed back.